mo7amedaliEbaid/phones-shop-web-app-firebase/README.md

 - Responsive Design (Desktop, Mobile)
 - Sign in with email and password
 - Post your product "phone" for sale
-- Contact us by Messages, Email, Calling
+- Contact us by Messages, Email, Calling.
+- Firebase Hosting.

 ## Dependencies
 - cached_network_image: